Visalan-H/Random_Password_Generator/README.md

 ## How to Use

 2. Specify the length of your desired password.
-3. Click the "Generate Password" button.
+3. Click the "Generate" button.
 4. Copy your shiny new password and use it wherever you need!

 **Important Note**: While our passwords are designed to be super secure, it's still essential to practice good password hygiene.
 Don't share your passwords with anyone, and consider using a password manager to keep track of them safely.
 Stay safe out there! 🛡️🔒

 ## Final Result:

 1. Initial look:
 ![image](https://github.com/Visalan-H/Random_Password_Generator/assets/152077751/3ece9943-3d6d-40fa-840f-cd81760da636)